oktadev/okta-blog/_source/_posts/2018-06-08-add-authentication-to-any-web-page-in-10-minutes.md

     </a>
     Heads up... this blog post is old!
   </p>
-  <p>For an updated instructions on adding authentication using the Okta Sign-in Widget, see
+  <p>For updated instructions on adding authentication using the Okta Sign-in Widget, see
     <a href="https://developer.okta.com/docs/guides/embedded-siw/main/">
       Embedded Okta Sign-In Widget fundamentals</a>.
   </p>